x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/smime-exo/configure-smime-exo.md

 search.appverid:
   - MET150
 ms.assetid: 887c710b-0ec6-4ff0-8065-5f05f74afef3
-description: Admins can learn about using S/MIME (Secure/Multipurpose Internet Mail Extensions) in Exchange Online to encrypt emails and digitally sign them. ms.custom: seo-marvel-apr2020 ms.technology: mdo ms.prod: m365-security
+description: Admins can learn about the basic steps for configuring S/MIME in Exchange Online for message encryption and digitally signed messages. ms.custom: seo-marvel-apr2020 ms.technology: mdo ms.prod: m365-security
 ---

-# S/MIME for message signing and encryption in Exchange Online
+# Configure S/MIME in Exchange Online

 S/MIME (Secure/Multipurpose Internet Mail Extensions) is a widely accepted protocol for sending digitally signed and encrypted messages.
-S/MIME in Exchange Online helps to ensure that the sent message is exactly what the recipients received, and that the message sender is really who they claim to be.

-To do this, S/MIME provides for cryptographic security services such as authentication, message integrity, and non-repudiation of origin (using digital signatures).
-It also helps enhance privacy and data security (using encryption) for email.
-For a more complete background about the history and architecture of S/MIME in the context of email, see [Understanding S/MIME](/previous-versions/tn-archive/aa995740(v=exchg.65)).
+For more information, see [S/MIME for message signing and encryption in Exchange Online](smime-exo.md).

-S/MIME in Exchange Online is available with the following types of email clients:
+S/MIME is available in Exchange Online with the following types of email clients:

 - [Supported versions of Outlook](/deployoffice/endofsupport/office-365-services-connectivity).
 - Outlook on the web (formerly known as Outlook Web App) **on Windows clients**.
 For more information, see [Encrypt messages by using S/MIME in Outlook on the web](https://support.microsoft.com/office/878c79fc-7088-4b39-966f-14512658f480).